dasrick/tox-electron-whatsapp/README.md

 # toxWhatsApp

-Eletronized Desktop App for WhatsApp ...
+Unofficial WhatsApp Desktop Client (currently only for OSX) based on eletron

 ***